Chewing Gum | What is gum made of?

 Antonio Lopez de Santa Anna, a Mexican politician who was exiled to the United States is said to have brought with him something called chicle - a resin derived from the Sapodilla tree, traditionally chewed by Native Americans.1 Around this time, American consumers were familiar with chewing gum made from paraffin wax.2 Inventor and businessman Thomas Adams discovered that heating chicle with sugar and flavouring agents yielded a gum that tasted better than the paraffin-based ones.2 Adams later went on to get a patent for a gum manufacturing machine and founded Adams Sons & Co. in the 1870s.2 During World War II, American soldiers introduced this commercially manufactured, chicle-based chewing gum to other parts of the world.1

 Over the years, manufacturers replaced chicle with other substances that were easier to procure.
 Modern-day chewing gum is made from 4 main ingredients: 3

 The gum base is the non-nutritive, insoluble base of a chewing gum.
 Gum bases can be made of both, natural and synthetic material.
 Most countries around the world have regulations that decide which substances are permissible and which ones are not.3

 What sweeteners are used in chewing gum?

 Chewing gum sweeteners can be divided into three types.3 The first kind are nutritive sweeteners, aka: plain old sugars.
 The second type are sugar alcohols which provide sweetness, but without the calories.
 The third kind of sweeteners are ‘intense sweeteners’ such as aspartame.
 These ‘intense sweeteners’ are calorie-free synthetic substances that provide sweetness at a far more concentrated level than nutritive sweeteners or sugar alcohol.

-Have you tried any unique chewing gum flavours?
+Did you know what chewing gum is made of?
+And have you tried any unique chewing gum flavours?
 Let us know in the comments below!